sahianmol1/Bronco-for-Reddit/README.md

  - [License](#license)

 ## Introduction
 **Bronco for Reddit** is a free, open-source Reddit client for Android built to demonstarte the use of **multi-module, clean code MVVM architecture** in Android projects.
-It is an offline-first app built using Jetpack Compose and adheres to Material 3 guidelines and supports the dynamic colors.
+It is an offline-first app built using Jetpack Compose and adheres to Material 3 guidelines.

 🚧 Currently, the app is work in progress, and I plan to add more features in future updates.
 These updates will further demonstrate the scalability, testability, and flexibility of this architecture. 🚧